 Two emergency physicians at Mass General Hospital and Harvard Medical School, Dr. Ali Raja and Dr. Shuhan He, answered questions Friday in a Reddit AMA (Ask Me Anything) on the r/Coronavirus subreddit.
 And they had some fairly terrifying revelations to share that have come out of the limited data, studies, and evidence that doctors have so far as they begin the battle against it here in the United States.

 The first bit of advice, and the one that got the most upvotes, is to leave the N95 masks for the healthcare workers who are going to need them most.
 "Try to consider the population as a whole and help us healthcare workers by leaving the disposable N95 masks on the shelves," they write — making the point that if the masks run out, the healthcare workers will be getting sick and be unable to care for everyone else.
+(One university hospital in Nebraska has started trying to sterilize disposable masks with ultraviolet light so that they can be reused for up to a week, to address the shortage.)
 Also: "You really don’t want us wearing homemade ones at work and then taking them from room to room.
 However, homemade masks (made from teacloth or regular cloth) may still confer a significant degree of protection, and you are likely fine to wear one to the grocery store."

 That being said, Drs.
 Raja and He want everyone to understand how highly, insanely contagious the coronavirus appears to be — beyond the often repeated facts about virus cells from coughs and sneezes being able to get into one's nose and eyes from hands that have touched infected surfaces.

 Keep in mind, some of this is the educated opinion of two physicians, and some is based on newly released, small-scale studies.
 Let the terror begin: